brtkya/theLIBRARY/README.md

 - Export borrowed or overdue books as XML
 - Simple, responsive web interface

-## What Can You Do?
+## Usage
 - Register a new user or log in with existing credentials (you can check the db file.)
 - Add, edit, or delete books and manage borrowings (as librarian).
 - Borrow and return books and view your borrowing history  (as student).

 ## Additional Information
 While designed for library management, this application can be adapted for other inventory and lending scenarios.
 It features a modular structure, making it easy to extend with new features or integrate with other systems.
 The system uses SQLite by default but can be configured for other databases.
+You can you this app freely for your school projects.